Schedule an appointment to meet with Career & Experiential Learning about your area of interest.

 During this highly-acclaimed summer experience, you will:

 A limited number of Summer PAL scholarships are available to qualified applicants.
-The deadline to apply for a Summer PAL Scholarship is May 8.
+More information will be provided soon.

 Get ahead during Summer PAL with the following advantages: